-As an independent faculty development professional, I now advise individuals about their teaching and their tenure processes, support faculty writing, and consult and write about organizational development.
+As an independent faculty development professional, I also advise individuals about their teaching and their tenure processes, support faculty writing, and consult and write about organizational development.
 I am an Associate Coach and manager of the online Academic Writing Club, where I facilitate conference calls and write materials, and I'm also a speaker and workshop leader for Academic Ladder,

 Late in my career, I reclaimed my voice as a scholar, and an essay was circulated in a variety of networks including Tomorrow's Professor.
 My current research project deals with chronic illness and the faculty career, and I co-authored an article in Academe in May-June 1012.
 You can download it here.

 In my position in faculty development, I designed our virtual Center for Faculty Excellence and worked with faculty from across campus.
 I led a process that designed and is implementing the Ithaca Faculty Commons, a face-to-face and online resource for our faculty.
 I designed and implemented our group-based mentoring program, which has been recognized nationally.
 I'm proud to see how well our Center has developed with Wade Pikren, our first full time Director!